 - Foreign language fluency - The ability to read and analyze complex legal documents in foreign languages is important in projects involving multi-national documents and documents that require translation from other languages.

 - Customer service skills - Some document reviewers have client contact and must know how to effectively interact with internal and external clients, attorneys, vendors, and others.
 A service-oriented attitude is often as important as technical skills and industry knowledge.

 - Quality control - Reviewers must understand and adhere to quality control programs that monitor, identify and repair defects and issues.
 They must also understand the analytics and metrics relating to the document review process to measure and predict the speed and accuracy of reviewers' work.

-Personal Traits Necessary to Succeed in Document Review
+Personal Traits Necessary to Succeed

 In addition to the skills outlined above, the following personality traits are necessary for success as a document reviewer: